Abwasserrohr/SKYBLOCK.SK/README.md

   - Also include all variables which can be used by the server operator
 - Add a logo for the project
 - Final Testing and bugfixing
-- Publish the Skript to https://www.spigotmc.org/ and maintain it
+- Publish the Skript to https://www.spigotmc.org/ and maintain/update it for future versions of minecraft